pensono/dogears/NOTES.md

 - `examples`: Example code is placed here.
 Adding a new example is the preferred way to test o
 - `include`: `.h` files which must be included by users of the cape
 - `lib`: Dynamically linked binaries which must be included by users of the cape
+- `test`: Files used for testing

 The pru and c++ sources build with the included makefiles.

+## Testing
+There are some unit tests in the `test` directory.
+These can be invoked with `make test`.

+Tests which require physical setup are also in this directory.
+These tests are designed as experiments for capturing data to evaluate the performance of the cape.

 ## C++ Implementation notes
 The library allows for samples to be retrieved in a variety of formats.
 The problem of addressing how to